 We are looking for an experienced and motivated Children’s Home Practitioner

 You will be joining an ambitious service with strong leadership and clear lines of support.
 There will be a dedicated induction and training / development programme and time set aside for quality reflective supervision.

 What is it like to be part of the Broadwalk Team?

 “I am just as enthusiastic today as the first day I started.
 I love what this home stands for”

 “We are young people-focused: nurturing and enabling them to be the best they can be”

 “Going above and beyond to help young people”

 “An excellent place for children looked after, and an excellent team”

 “I continue to be impressed by this team and the impressive care and support it provides to young people”

-You will need to be reliable, flexible and prepared to work unsociable hours, including evenings, weekends, bank holidays and sleep ins.
+You will need to be reliable and flexible; be prepared to work unsociable hours, including evenings, weekends, bank holidays and sleep over’s.